jessepav/lacygoill-wiki-backup/vim/ex.md

 ---

-There's no difference between `-e` and `-E` in an interactive command.
+There's no difference between `-e` and  `-E` when Nvim is started interactively;
-Both start Nvim in an "improved" Ex mode.
+both start Nvim in an "improved" Ex mode.

 ##
 # silent/batch mode